 These newest signs focus on the connection between mining and Evansburg, the exciting past of Robb, and the recently decommissioned Rosevear Ferry that connected communities in the Rosevear across the McLeod River for generations.

-These new informational signs that showcase the local history are only a few of the signs put up in Yellowhead County over the last several years.
-Over the past several years, Yellowhead County’s Heritage Advisory Group (with input from several local historians and organizations) has been developing the content for these signs.
+These new informational signs that showcase the local history are only a few of the signs put up in Yellowhead County over the last several years by Yellowhead County’s Heritage Advisory Group (with input from several local historians and organizations) who have been developing the content for the signs.

-More interpretive and landmark signage can also be found in Brule, at the Solomon Hill lookout on the way to Brule, near Luscar on the Cardinal Divide, and now in the Hamlet of Robb and Evansburg.
+More interpretive and landmark signage can also be found at the Solomon Hill lookout on the way to Brule, at the Luscar roadside overlook, and in Robb and Evansburg.